alx-tools/Hack-The-Virtual-Memory/03. malloc, the heap and the program break/README.md

 1089	    user.
 "Nextchunk" is the beginning of the next contiguous chunk.
 ```

--> We were correct \0/. right before the address returned by `malloc` to the user, we have two variables:
+-> We were correct \o/.
+Right before the address returned by `malloc` to the user, we have two variables:

-- Size of previous chunk, if unallocated: we never free'd any chunk so that is why it was always 0
+- Size of previous chunk, if unallocated: we never free'd any chunks so that is why it was always 0
 - Size of chunk, in bytes

-Let's free some chunks to confirm that the first 8 bytes are used the way the source code describes. (`7-main.c`)
+Let's free some chunks to confirm that the first 8 bytes are used the way the source code describes it (`7-main.c`):

 ```C
 #include <stdio.h>